-We have reported separately on the parent company financial statements of Mobile Streams Pls for the year ended 30 June 2021.
+We have reported separately on the parent company financial statements of Mobile Streams Plc for the year ended 30 June 2022.
+That report includes details of the parent company Key Audit Matters; how we applied the concept of materiality in planning and performing our audit; and an overview of the scope of our audit.